burnbright/silverstripe-auth-username/README.md

 This module introduces username authentication to SilverStripe.
 It also provides additional functionality for retrieving usernames and password.

-Please note that SilverStripe has been originally built with Email being the primary form of authentication, so some core/module features may not work so well.
-I have included a patch for giving MemberTableField support for usernames.

 ##  Set Up

 Copy the module folder to your SilverStripe site's root directory.